xstevenyung/react-headless-notifier/README.md

 #### Use it

-Use `notify()` anywhere in your project and pass down any React component for the maximum efficiency.
+Use `notify()` anywhere in your project by passing down any React component for maximum flexibility.

 ```jsx
 // 1.
 Import `useNotifier` hook